MartinCHarvey/MCH_Delphi_Software/README.md

 # MCH_Delphi_Software
 GitHub repo for open sourced MCH Software.

-Most recent (2024) development is in Common/MemDB: I am updating my database engine for multiple field indexes and keys.
-Ongoing development involves implicit multiple changesets, commit and rollback across multi-changeset transactions.
+Most recent (2024) development is in Common/MemDB: SQL query engine, and a "lightweight locking" mode for parallel availability.

 Files / Folders: